DataBiosphere/terra-gcs-bq-streaming-functions/README.md

 * [testrunner module](https://github.com/broadinstitute/terraform-ap-modules/tree/master/testrunner)
 * [testrunner deployments](https://github.com/broadinstitute/terraform-ap-deployments/tree/master/testrunner)

-## Moving Vault secrets to Github via Atlantis
+## Syncing secrets from Vault to GitHub via Atlantis

 For the purpose of Cloud Function deployment using the `deploy-cloud-function` action.
-The required vault secrets need to be moved to this Github repo via Atlantis, the process is documented [here](https://docs.google.com/document/d/1JbjV4xjAlSOuZY-2bInatl4av3M-y_LmHQkLYyISYns/edit#heading=h.kor6m5ppv2u).
+The required Vault secrets need to be synced to this GitHub repo via Atlantis, the process is documented [here](https://docs.google.com/document/d/1JbjV4xjAlSOuZY-2bInatl4av3M-y_LmHQkLYyISYns/edit#heading=h.kor6m5ppv2u).

 For a working example of moving the secrets tto this repo, please see